 Property Tax Consultants

 A Property Tax Consultant prepares tax renditions and reports for someone who is protesting their taxes.
 Property Tax Consultants also consult or advise others regarding protests or renditions.
-For more information about the property tax consultants program, e-mail TDLR at CS.Property.Tax.Consultants@tdlr.texas.gov
+For more information about the property tax consultants program, see the Frequently Asked Questions page or e-mail TDLR at CS.Property.Tax.Consultants@tdlr.texas.gov

 House Bill 7, enacted by the 84th Texas Legislature and signed into law by Governor Greg Abbott, eliminates the $200 professional fee and lowers the fees for new and renewal property tax consultant (PTC) licenses.